Mark-Kramer/Case-Studies-Python/content/04/ecog-rhythms.md

 ### Summary

-In this module, we analyzed the rhythmic activity present in 1 s of ECoG data.
+In this notebook, we analyzed the rhythmic activity present in 1 s of ECoG data.
 We computed the spectrum and considered two issues: zero padding and tapering.
 We discussed that zero padding can increase the number of points along the frequency axis but cannot change the frequency resolution.
 We also explored the trade-off between three different tapers: the rectangular taper, the Hanning taper, and the multitaper method.
 The Hanning taper reduces the side lobes present in the rectangular taper, but fattens the spectral peaks.
 The multitaper method reduces the variance of the spectrum at the cost of worsened frequency resolution.
 Applying all three measures to the ECoG data allowed us to explore the rhythmic activity of these data in different ways.
 All three methods suggest rhythmic content at low frequencies, near 6–7 Hz, consistent with the visual inspection of the time series.
 Applying the Hanning taper, we uncovered activity in the 10–15 Hz range.
 Applying the multitaper method, we uncovered broadband activity at 30–50 Hz.
 This activity, hidden in the noisy spectrum, only became apparent upon increasing the number of tapers.
 However, this increase necessarily reduces the frequency resolution and can hide the low-frequency rhythms.
 In this case, we find it useful to examine the spectrum in a variety of ways.

 Here we have only touched the surface of these concepts.
 Further discussions of zero padding, tapering, and the multitaper method may be found in
 [Percival & Walden, 1998](https://doi.org/10.1017/CBO9780511622762),